 Faculty Research Incentive Program (FRIP)

 Through FRIP, any faculty member can complement summer salary by directing additional external grant funding of their research effort to the Academic Year (AY) at their IBS.
-State funds released by this external funding will be redirected to fund approved incentive payments.
-For faculty who have utilized RR, the FRIP Incentive payment will effectively bring overall compensation back up to what they had been making under the RR model.
-FRIP will also eliminate the need to request/establish RR salaries, and will be available to all faculty members regardless of whether or not they have ever used RR.
+State funds freed up by this external funding will be redirected to constitute FRIP payments.
+FRIP will eliminate the need to request/establish RR salaries, and will be available to all faculty members regardless of whether or not they ever used RR.

 Participation in FRIP is voluntary.
 Each faculty member has a workload assignment (relative to instruction, service, and RCS) negotiated and agreed upon with their Dean.
 When RCS-related IBS (and fringe) during the AY are paid with externally sponsored dollars (from one or more sources), the University funds that are freed up in the RCS portion of their approved AY workload assignment may be used to pay the FRIP incentive.